 This

-The trail is best accessed from spring to fall, and previous hikers mention that hiking boots and poles come in very handy for this hike.
+The trail is best accessed from spring to fall, and previous hikers mention that hiking boots and poles come in very handy for this route.

 Mizzy Lake Hike